 The optics are configured to place the entrance focal plane just outside the MIRIM housing; this allows the focal plane module (which houses the coronagraph masks and low-resolution spectrometer slit) to be bolted directly to the housing in a very simple interface.

-Inside MIRIM, the field of view (FOV) is partitioned into three functional areas on the instrument focal plane: imager, coronagraph, and low-resolution spectrometer.
 First, the light is collimated.
-At the pupil image formed by the collimator, a filter wheel holds the following: filters for both the imager and coronagraphs, a prism assembly for the low-resolution spectrometer, a blank for dark current measurements and a pupil imaging lens.
-This entrance focal plane is imaged onto the detector using a 3-mirror anastigmat camera with separate areas of the detector being dedicated to the imaging, coronagraphy and spectroscopy functions.
+At the pupil image formed by the collimator, a filter wheel holds the following: filters for both the imager and coronagraphs, a prism assembly for the low-resolution spectrometer, a blank for dark current measurements, and a pupil imaging lens.
+This entrance focal plane is imaged onto the detector using a three-mirror anastigmat camera with separate areas of the detector being dedicated to the imaging, coronagraphy, and spectroscopy functions.
 The region of the focal plane for each function is selected by a fold mirror close to the telescope focal plane.

 Medium-resolution spectrometer (MRS)